Skip to main content

 •

-• For more information on appointments, building hours, and directions to the Archives, please go to our Visit the Archives page.
+• For more information on appointments, building hours, and directions to the Archives, please go to the Visit the Archives page.

 The King County Archives building is located at 1215 E. Fir Street, Seattle, WA 98122.
-For directions and parking information, please go to our Visit the Archives page.
+For directions and parking information, please go to the Visit the Archives page.

 There are several sources of property and land use records in King County, including: